marisofie/epfl_ada_project/README.md

 In this project, our interest is focused on the access to nutritionally adequate and safe food in different parts of Chicago and the impact on the local population's health.
 A dataset providing information on the food inspections made from 01.01.2010 to the present, will be carefully studied.
 Our first goal is to quantify the availability of safe food in each community based on the results from the food inspections.
 After illustrating this data, we may study the distribution of health indicators throughout Chicago (given by the Chicago Health Atlas website).
 These health issues are known to be particularly influenced by unhealthy diets, and so possibly linked to the food safety of the community.
-We may also be attentive to the financial status of the communities and check if there is a relationship with respect to the food safety concerns mentioned previously.
+We may also be attentive to the economical status of the communities and check if there is a relationship with respect to the food safety concerns mentioned previously.

 # Research questions

 - Is there a direct link between the inspection result and the risk factor of the facility given in the food inspection dataset?
 - Are the facilities with the lowest risk factors concentrated in certain areas?
-- What factors should we take into account to judge the food safety/quality from a certain facility?
+- What factors should we take into account to evaluate the food safety/quality coming from a specific facility?

 # Dataset

 The main dataset that we will use is open-sourced and hosted by the city of Chicago (<a href = "https://kaggle.com/chicago/chicago-food-inspections"> Food inspections Chicago</a>).
 The file has a size of 220 MB and contains the results of several food inspections conducted by the city within different food facilities (restaurants, groceries, and others) between January 1, 2010 and today.
 Other information that can be found includes institution-specific data (legal name, license number, address), their risk of altering public health from a nutritional point of view, and the type of violation(s) committed during the different inspections.

-Another dataset of interest that we plan to use contains different health indicators (cancer, diabetes, ...) as well as economic status for the different community areas in Chicago ( <a href = "https://data.cityofchicago.org/Health-Human-Services/Public-Health-Statistics-Selected-public-health-in/iqnk-2tcu/data"> Public Health Statistics</a>).
+Another dataset of interest that we plan to use contains different health indicators (cancer, diabetes, ...) as well as economical status for the different community areas in Chicago ( <a href = "https://data.cityofchicago.org/Health-Human-Services/Public-Health-Statistics-Selected-public-health-in/iqnk-2tcu/data"> Public Health Statistics</a>).
 In order to merge our data, we will use another dataset of 2 MB that maps the different community areas according to their geographical location (<a href = "https://data.cityofchicago.org/dataset/Community-Areas/vrxf-vc4k/data?fbclid=IwAR2YiR_0kgW1s0iSrKFti5LXmy7zTqQDQqDpFGdaTQ92jS-TYA0gDsU5LzU" > Community Area Dataset </a>).

-Finally, to enrich our data, we may use other public and small (< 5 MB) datasets available for the city of Chicago (<a href = "https://www.chicagohealthatlas.org"> Chicago Health Atlas</a>).
+Finally, to enhance our data, we may use other public and small (< 5 MB) datasets available for the city of Chicago (<a href = "https://www.chicagohealthatlas.org"> Chicago Health Atlas</a>).
 These may include indicators like diabetes, obesity, alcoholism, wealth/income in the community.

 # List of internal milestones up until project milestone 2